 Family-run JM Smucker is best-known as the US leader in preserves and spreads, but in recent years the company has widened its offering dramatically with two major acquisitions.
 The purchase of Folgers from P&G in 2008 made Smucker's the #1 coffee business in North America, and it also markets Dunkin' Donuts packaged coffee products under license.
 Seven years later, the group added a leading role in petfoods with the purchase of Big Heart Pet Brands, previously part of the old Del Monte business.
 As a result it is also now the local #3 in pet food.
 Its more traditional food brands (for humans) include the main Smuckers preserves brand, which is accompanied by several other acquisitions including Knotts Berry Farm preserves (also bought in 2008, from Conagra), and two other purchases from P&G: market-leading peanut butter Jif and Crisco cooking oils.
 Another deal with Conagra to acquire Wesson cooking oils was blocked by regulators in 2017.
-Revenues for the year to 2017 were $7.4bn.
+Revenues for the year to 2018 were $7.8bn, with net income of $514m.
 The company was founded at the end of the 19th Century by Jerome M Smucker to sell apple butter, and has been led by a Smucker family member ever since.
 Several family members still work within the business and Mark Smucker is CEO, but the family now hold less than 10% of equity.
+Former P&G executive John Brase joined the group in 2020 as its first COO.

 Capsule checked 30th October 2018